SandaruKasa/blog/blog/content/posts/2023-05-09-hello-world.md

 The format for settings, the "`Caddyfile`", is nicely readable and pleasant to write, albeit takes a tiniest amount of time to get used to.
-But if it's not your cup of tea, or the config is written by machine and not a human, you can just use `JSON`, Caddy supports that too.
+But if it's not your cup of tea or if the config is written by a machine and not a human, you can just use `JSON`, Caddy supports that too.

-## Docker
+### Docker

 With compose.
 Probably the easiest way to set up some THING consisting of heterogenous compound parts.